If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 The grilling-in-the-rain tips that our master grillers have offered are sure to give you some options to keep your meat sizzling on the grill despite a sudden downpour!

-We all know that grills are heavy and cannot be easily moved.
+We all know that grills are heavy and cannot be easily moved, especially when you're having a backyard barbecue.
 Most of the time, they are left in our backyards exposed to the sun and rain.
 Here are heavy duty grill covers that you can use to protect your grill from the extreme weathering outdoors.